 - “How could my dog be allergic to Chicken?
 I’ve fed them chicken their entire life.”
 Unfortunately, feeding the same protein over and over is exactly what can build up an intolerance or allergy in your dog's system.
 For this reason, we recommend rotating proteins throughout your dog's life.
 This can easily be accomplished by choosing a different protein for your dogs food each time you are ready to buy a new bag, or every month or two.
 Sticking with the same brand can be helpful to keep nutrients consistent and to reduce chances of stomach upset due to a change in food.
 We always recommend transitioning over a 1-2 week period when trying a new food by mixing the new food gradually into the old.

 Thankfully, this isn’t true for most dogs!
 Eggs are a separate allergen than chicken, so most dogs who are allergic to chicken can enjoy eggs without issue.
 As for chicken fat, most chicken allergies are to the protein of chicken, not the fat.
 Chicken fat is a very common ingredient in dog food and most dogs who are allergic to chicken can include it in their diet.

 While it seems that so many dogs can’t have chicken, it is an amazing source of protein for dog’s without sensitivity.
 It is the most popular protein in dog food today, and the #1 choice for many dogs and pet parents around the world!
 Chicken is a great option for dogs as it’s easily-digestible and offers high levels of Omega 6’s which are good for the skin & coat.
-We have two chicken formulas to choose from: Chicken, Sweet Potato & Egg & Chicken, Brown Rice, & Avocado.
+Try our chicken formula Chicken, Brown Rice, & Pumpkin.
 If your dog has a chicken allergy or you want to rotate proteins, our Salmon, Brown Rice & Sweet Potato Recipe is a great choice.